account931/My_filament_laravel_12/README.md

    </code>
 </p>

+1. Prohibit access to Resouce by adding Policy (works by Model)

 2. In Filament, you can hide panel by adding to Resource
 <code>
 public static function shouldRegisterNavigation(): bool {